Connect with us

 Later, she called me and advised me like a mother would her son.
 She encouraged me to work hard.
 Other editors such as Mrs. Claire Banoeng Yakugu and Mrs. Lauretta Vanderpuiye also developed interest in me.

-See also MANASSEH’S FOLDER: KABA lived in a hotel
+See also MANASSEH’S FOLDER: Moesha’s moisture for a ‘hard’ life

 A week later, I was sent to Akwatia to do a story on my own.
 I felt encouraged.
 Auntie Judith helped me to believe in myself.
 Seeing my bylines during GTV’s news bulletins gave me some fulfillment, it was something beyond my wildest imagination.
 And it filled my heart with a sense of pride when my family and friends in Kete-Krachi called to tell me they saw my name on TV.